-In the caravan rollover videos below, each caravan has become unstable with catastrophic consequences.
-These accidents were due to a range of factors both within and outside the driver's control.
-None, however, are likely to have occurred at a lower towing speed, but once they began to sway, none could be recovered by driver correction (no matter how skilled or experienced).
+In these caravan rollover videos, each caravan has become unstable with catastrophic results.
+They are unlikely to have occurred at a lower towing speed, but once they began to sway, they could not be recovered by driver correction (no matter how skilled or experienced).

-Factors outside the driver's control include road conditions, wind resistance and gusting side winds (including those from trucks passing - or being passed).
+Causes outside the driver's control include road conditions, wind resistance and gusting side winds (including those from trucks passing - or being passed).

 Both videos show the accidents happened whilst towing on a flat road in a straight line.
 No bends, hills or obvious cambers.
 This is quite common but a particular risk is descending a steep windy hill at excess speed, and overtaking (or being overtaken by) a semi-trailer at high speed.